Xenophon-Laconic/DRL-ComLib/README.md

 The PPO portion of the repository follows the compact, readable style popularized by CleanRL.
 CleanRL is available at [github.com/vwxyzjn/cleanrl](https://github.com/vwxyzjn/cleanrl).

 In this repository, PPO is mainly the experimental workload used to validate the communication framework under realistic distributed training conditions.
-The interesting systems behaviour comes from batching, staleness thresholds, partial flushes, actor cacheing, reset policies, and coordination semantics.
+The interesting systems behaviour comes from batching, staleness thresholds, partial flushes, actor caching, reset policies, and coordination semantics.

 ## Features